travelnxt/appacitive-docs/index.md

 ** Response **

 Returns the newly created article object with all the system defined properties (e.g., ``__id``) set.
-In case of an error, the `status` object contains details for the failure.
+In case of an error, the `status` object contains details of the failure.

 ``` rest
 $$$Method